-OID Name Value Type Description 19.xx12.x net/ <iface>/1/ir</iface> nfo Information on the cor- responding <iface> port instance.</iface> 19.xx12.2 Port State <enum> O. None 1.
+OID Name Value Type Description 19.xx12.x net/ <iface>/1/ir</iface> fo Information on the cor- responding <iface> port instance</iface> 19.xx12.2 Port State <enum> O. None 1.
 Initializing 2.
 Faulty 3.
 Disabled 4.
 Listening 5.
 Pre-Master 6.
 Master 7.
 Passive 8.
 Uncalibrated 9.
-Slave</enum> Current state of the port that changes according to the PTP protocol events. • If this port is configured as a timing source, it can be Slave (active) or Passive (only handle announce messages) →Color: Blue. • The port state is Disabled when the link is down or when the port has been configured with WR instead of PTP. • The port state will be Master if it distributes PTP timing (Color: Purple).
+Slave</enum> Current state of the port that changes according to the PTP protocol events.
+If this port is configured as a timing source, it can be Slave (active) or Passive (only handle announce mes- sages) →Color: Blue.
+The port state is Disabled when the link is down or when the port has been configured with WR instead of PTP.
+The port state will be Master if it dis- tributes PTP timing (Color: Purple).
 Finally, the other states are transition states (mainly used by BMCA) or error states.
-19.xx12.12 Mode of Operation <enum> 0.
-Two Step 1.
+19.xx12.15 Sync Mode <enum> O. Two Step 1.
 One Step 2.
-Disabled</enum> Reports the current mode of operation received from the master.
-Two steps=Sync+FollowUp, One stepp=Sync 19.xx12.26 Rx Sync Packets <integer></integer> Number of received sync messages (Incrementing for Slave instances) 19.xx12.31 Tx Sync Packets <integer></integer> Number of transmitted sync messages (Incrementing for Master instances) 19.xx12.28 Rx DelayReq Packets <integer></integer> Number of received delay request message (Incrementing for Master instances) 19.xx12.33 Tx DelayReq Packets <integer></integer> Number of received delay request message (Incrementing for Slave instances) 19.xx12.64 Rx PeerDelayReq Packets <integer></integer> Number of received peer delay request messages (Incrementing for Slave instances when a PTP exchange is completed) 19.xx12.67 Tx PeerDelayReq Packets <integer></integer> Number of transmitted peer delay request messages (Incrementing for Slave instances when a PTP exchange is completed)
+Disabled</enum> Reports the current mode of oper- ation received from the master.
+We currently only support Two Step PTP.
+19.xx12.26 Rx Sync Packets <integer></integer> Number of received sync messages (Incrementing for Slave instances)

-Then if a specific interface is not disabled (Port State $\neq$ None), by clicling on the (+) a user will expand the interface to its Advanced View to get more information about the PTP exchange.
-The bi-directional exchanges of PTP is resumed in "IEEE
+OID Name Value Type Description 19.xx12.31 Tx Sync Packets <integer></integer> Number of transmitted sync mes- sages (Incrementing for Master instances) 19.xx12.28 Rx DelayReq Pack- ets <integer></integer> Number of received delay request message (Incrementing for Master instances) 19.xx12.33 Tx DelayReq Pack- ets <integer></integer> Number of received delay request message (Incrementing for Slave instances) 19.xx12.64 Rx PeerDelayReq Packets <integer></integer> Number of received peer delay request messages (Incrementing for Slave instances when a PTP exchange is completed) 19.xx12.67 Tx PeerDelayReq Packets <integer></integer> Number of transmitted peer delay request messages (Incrementing for Slave instances when a PTP exchange is completed)

-1588-2008 (PTPv2)" on page 74, where the number of packets for each type of messages is provided by the parameters in advanced view (see the table below).
+Then if a specific interface is not disabled (Port State \neq None), by clicling on the (+) a user will expand the interface to its Advanced View to get more information about the PTP exchange.
+The bi-directional exchanges of PTP is resumed in "IEEE 1588-2008 (PTPv2)" on page 82, where the number of packets for each type of messages is provided by the parameters in advanced view (see the table below).

-Table 5-4: Advanced PTP information for a port instance
+Table 5-4: Advanced PTP information for a a port instance --- -----------------